Can My Insurer Demand an Independent Medical Examination Before Paying Out Accident Benefits?

 Ultimately, the Executive Chair said, the insurance company must be sufficiently clear in its reasons so that an “unsophisticated person [can] understand them and make an informed decision in response.”
 In this case, Aviva’s curt denial letter to the victim “falls short of this mark,” according to Lamoureux.

 The insurer failed to “explain in any meaningful way” what additional information it needed, or why it believed the OT’s prescribed treatments were not medically reasonable or necessary.
 To the contrary, Lamoureux noted the OT’s recommendations were “entirely consistent with the applicant’s diagnoses of low back pain.”

 Accordingly, Lamoureux declared Aviva failed to comply with the statutory notice requirements, and as a result it must now pay for the prescribed treatments without further delay.

-Preszler Law can Help You Fight for Your Insurance Benefits
+Preszler Injury Lawyers can Help You Fight for Your Insurance Benefits